Multidisciplinary Studies Degree (B.A.)

 Graduates may use their degrees as a foundation for further studies in law, business administration, journalism, education, or other disciplines.

-Students will not be eligible for an I-20 from West Virginia University for this program.
+International students will not be eligible for an I-20 student visa form from West Virginia University for this program.